 The process of coagulation ends up with the creation of fibrin - that's when the bleeding stops.
-If the coagulation lasts for too long, or is too excessive, the organism tries to break down the fibrin.
-Small particles are created by this process - D-dimers.
+If the coagulation lasts for too long or is too excessive, the organism tries to break down the fibrin.
+Those small particles created in the process are called the D-dimers.

 That's why measuring D-dimers is so essential - it's the best way to evaluate the presence of pathological forms of clotting, like embolus or thrombus.

-If you want to go deeper, here's the CHA2DS2-Vasc calculator, which assesses the risk of stroke and other thromboembolic complications.
+If you want to go deeper, here's the CHA2DS2-Vasc calculator to assess the risk of stroke and other thromboembolic complications.
 You may also check the warfarin dosing to get to know something more about the possible treatment.

 What is the Deep Vein Thrombosis?

-Deep Vein Thrombosis is where clots from in our body's deep veins.
+Deep Vein Thrombosis is a process of forming clots in deep veins of our body.
 The thrombus usually forms in one of our legs, but it may travel all around the cardiovascular system.
-If it's big enough, it may clog one of the essential arteries.
-The disease is more common among people who are immobilized, hospitalized, or suffer from inherited coagulation defects.
+If it's big enough, it may clog one of essential arteries.
+The disease is more common among people who are immobilized, heavily treated or suffer from inherited coagulation defects.